zhangqib/CIDER/README.md

 # CIDER: Counterfactual-Invariant Diffusion-based GNN Explainer for Causal Subgraph Inference

-This office implement of CIDER is based on the [PyTorch Geometric]
+This official implement of CIDER is based on the [PyTorch Geometric]

 ## Using CIDER
 ### Requirements